What is asthma?

 Can asthma be prevented?

 Since the causes of childhood asthma are not fully understood, preventing the condition is difficult .
-However, the American College of Allergy, Asthma & Immunology (ACAAI) recommends these steps to delay or possibly prevent asthma from developing:
+However, the American Academy of Allergy, Asthma & Immunology (AAAAI) recommends these steps to delay or possibly prevent asthma from developing:

 When should I call the doctor?

-Sometimes asthma attacks can be treated at home, but other times, an attack requires emergency treatment.
+Sometimes asthma attacks can be treated at home, such as with use of a prescribed inhaler, but other times, an attack requires emergency treatment.

 Signs that your child’s asthma needs immediate medical attention include: